 - Summer is perfect for a day on the beach.
 Spring and autumn are great too, except for swimming.

 - The Bosc Urbà is a huge playground for children and everyone that feels like a child, with more than 50 attractions.

 - Visiting museums with children doesn’t have to be boring.
-Explore the museum of Chocolate, Music, Natural Sciences, etc.
+Explore the museum of Chocolate, Music, Naval history, Natural Sciences, etc.

 - At Catalunya en Miniatura & Bosc Animat theme park, you’ll be able to walk through the only model village in Catalonia featuring major landmarks built to scale and explore a forest where you can climb trees, ride on a zip wire.

 - At the CosmoCaixa museum you can immerse yourself in the Amazon rainforest, discover dinosaurs, or learn more about planets and stars.

 - Montjuïc offers some of the best views of downtown Barcelona and the port.

 - From Parc Güell you can see large parts of the city and the most important landmarks.

 - Tibidabo amusement park sits on top of the hills overlooking Barcelona.
 How about riding a Ferris wheel or roller coaster on a hilltop overlooking a city like this?